 At Covenant House, young people between the ages of 16 and 21 receive shelter, education, job training, counseling, clothing, childcare, medical attention, and an opportunity to repair their lives.

-The Tulane City Center, along with the New Orleans Food and Farm Network have partnered with Covenant House to devise a strategy for turning some of the city’s 30,000 blighted lots into greenspace that can also help to bridge the gap between food and table in one of the city’s many ‘food deserts’.
+The Tulane City Center and the New Orleans Food and Farm Network partnered with Covenant House to devise a strategy for turning some of the city’s 30,000 blighted lots into greenspace that can help to bridge the gap between food and table in one of the city’s many “food deserts.”

 Pamela Broom, Food and Farm Network